 3. Any dispute which may arise between the Parties concerning the interpretation or execution of the award may be submitted by either Party to the arbitral tribunal which made the award or, if the latter cannot be seized thereof, to another tribunal constituted for this purpose in the same manner as the first.

-ANNEX III
+ANNEX VII A

 PACIFIC ISLAND DEVELOPING PARTIES